Hydrology and suspended sediment transport in the Gulungul Creek catchment, Northern Territory: 2006-2007 wet season monitoring

 About the report

 Gulungul Creek is a small left bank tributary of Magela Creek.
-The Gulungul Creek catchment contains part of the Energy Resources of Australia Ranger Mine tailings dam and will receive sediment generated as a result of the removal and rehabilitation of the tailings area.
-It is important that the hydrology and sediment transport characteristics in the Gulungul Creek catchment are investigated before rehabilitation at the mine site occurs.
-Continuous rainfall, runoff and mud (<63 mm and >0.45 mm fraction) concentration data collected at gauging stations on Gulungul Creek during 2005–06 are presented in this report.
-The mud concentration data collected upstream and downstream of the mine during 2005–06 were used to establish preliminary trigger values for an event-based Before-After-Control-Impact, paired difference design (BACIP).
-This comparison of event mud loads observed upstream and downstream of the mine will be used to provide the basis for future impact assessment.
+The Gulungul Creek catchment contains part of the Energy Resources of Australia Ranger mine tailings dam and could potentially receive sediment generated as a result of the removal and rehabilitation of the tailings area.
+Hence it is important that the hydrology and sediment transport characteristics in the Gulungul Creek catchment are investigated before rehabilitation at the mine site occurs to establish pre-rehabilitation reference conditions.
+Continuous rainfall, runoff and mud (<63 mm and >0.45 mm fraction) concentration data collected at gauging stations on Gulungul Creek during 2006–07 are presented in this report.